xoxzo/blog.xoxzo.com/content/Announcements/2025-03-01-jpkp-price-update-en.md

 Thank you for using [Xoxzo, Cloud Telephony Platform](https://www.xoxzo.com/en/).

-Starting March 1, 2025, the messaging fees for K Premium Service have been reduced on the Xoxzo Cloud Telephony Platform.
+Starting March 1, 2025, the messaging fees for K Premium Service have been reduced.
 Please check the updated pricing details on our [Pricing Page](https://www.xoxzo.com/about/pricing/#k-premium).

 **About K Premium Service**
 K Premium Service is an optional SMS transmission service for corporate users, enabling direct connectivity for SMS delivery to recipients on all four major domestic carriers: NTT Docomo, KDDI, SoftBank, and Rakuten Mobile.